-With doing no research before we visited we were surprised to see that most of the graves were recent ones.
-The vast quantity is over whelming.
+After doing no research before we visited we were surprised to see that most of the graves were recent ones.
+The vast quantity is overwhelming.
 Especially the graves for ashes.
 Jamie found it all quite intriguing and we don’t regret taking him.
 He does have more of an understanding of death than most 3 year olds though.

 14. Visit a museum

 Something we didn’t have time for, other than the Doge’s Palace, but wished that we had.
 Venice is rather famous for its vast quantity of museums.
 It’s something I wish I could write about from a child’s perspective.